Leighton Park School

-Leighton Park School is a co-educational private school for both day and boarding pupils in Reading in South East England.
-The school's ethos is closely tied to the Quaker values, having been founded as a Quaker School in 1890.
-The school's ethos is described as achievement with values, character and community.
-It is one of seven Quaker schools in England.
+Leighton Park School is a co-educational private school for day and boarding pupils in Reading in South East England.
+Founded in 1890 as a Quaker school, its ethos remains closely aligned with Quaker values.
+The school describes its core values as “The Stripes”, defined as simplicity, truth, respect, integrity, peace, equality and sustainability.
+It is one of the 10 Quaker schools in the UK.

 Overview

 The school is based in a 65 acre parkland estate just south of Reading town centre, next to the University of Reading's Whiteknights Park campus.
 The school has been a member of the Headmasters' and Headmistresses' Conference since 1932.
 It offers both the International Baccalaureate and A Levels at Sixth Form.